NCHL recognizes leaders across the spectrum of healthcare via its leadership award programs.

 Gail L. Warden Leadership Excellence Award

-The National Center for Healthcare Leadership is accepting nominations for the 2021 Gail L. Warden Leadership Excellence Award.
+On an annual basis, the National Center for Healthcare Leadership accepts nominations for the Gail L. Warden Leadership Excellence Award.
 The Award honors a healthcare leader whose commitment, values, and contributions have improved the health of the public through leadership and organizational excellence.
 The Leadership Award is given to an individual who has made significant and lasting leadership contributions to the health and healthcare field.
 Nominees can represent any sector, including healthcare delivery, community health, public health, insurance, suppliers, public policy, government, professional/trade associations, research, and academic institutions.
 Nominees for the Award must be actively engaged in the field and have broad national influence.
 Self-nominations are not eligible.

 The recipient of the 2021 GAIL L. WARDEN LEADERSHIP EXCELLENCE AWARD will be honored at a celebration dinner during NCHL’s annual conference, November 15-17, 2021 in Chicago.